Donald Sinden: Television

 Sinden appeared in ITV's 1960 adaptation of The Mystery of Edwin Drood, starring as John Jasper.
 No audio or video recordings of the production are known to have survived.
 In 1963, he appeared in the Associated Rediffusion series Our Man at St. Mark's.
 His other television roles included The Colonel in an episode of The Prisoner ("Many Happy Returns", 1967).

 After starring in the series The Organisation (1971), he co-starred in the London Weekend Television situation comedy Two's Company which debuted in 1975.
 Sinden was cast in the role of an English butler, Robert, to Elaine Stritch's American character, Dorothy.
 Much of the humour derived from the culture clashes between Robert's very stiff-upper-lip Britishness and Dorothy's devil-may-care New York view on life.
 Two's Company was well received in Britain and ran for four seasons until 1979.
 The programme was nominated for a 'Best Situation Comedy' BAFTA in 1977.
 Stritch and Sinden also sang the theme tune for the opening credits to the programme, which received a BAFTA nomination.
 They each received a BAFTA nomination in 1979 for 'Best Light Entertainment Performance' and the show received two additional BAFTA nominations that year.

+In 1978, Sinden was the leading guest star in the first "special" of Thames Television's The Morecambe & Wise Show, in which he carried on the butler's role.

 In 1979, Sinden presented a documentary series on BBC2 (later repeated in 1981 on BBC1), Discovering English Churches inspired by his grandfather's architectural drawings and watercolours.
-Over 10 episodes, Sinden explored the unique history of the English church, and the influences that shaped the development of 16,000 churches, showing the history of 2–3 churches in each episode.
+Over ten episodes, Sinden explored the unique history of the English church, and the influences that shaped the development of 16,000 churches, showing the history of two or three churches in each episode.